jquery/learn.jquery.com/page/javascript-101/scope.md

 console.log(foo);   // also logs 'hello'
 ```

+A big mistake commonly made by many is not using unique names for all initialized variables.
+Getting into the habit of good naming convention can save a lot of headache trying to debug errors or unintended results.

 ``` js
 // Code outside the scope in which a variable was defined does not have access to the variable var sayHello = function() {